mhasanmeet/Git-Cmd-basic/README.md

 5. <code>`git branch -d <branch name>`</code>
 <p><code>git branch -d <branch name></code>is a git branch command which will delete branch but can not delete current brancg name.</p>

+6. <code>git switch <branch name></code>
+<p><code>git switch <branch name></code> is a git branch command which is use for switch or move from one branch to another.
+In locally every branch can be have separate project.
+By switching you can move or switch from one branch to another by this command.</p>

 --------------------
 <code></code>